pivotal/docs-platform-automation/docs/configuration-management/configure-auth.md

 according to the authentication method to be used.

 ### [configure-authentication]:
-{% code_snippet 'pivotal/platform-automation', 'auth-configuration' %}
+{% code_snippet 'examples', 'auth-configuration' %}

 ### [configure-ldap-authentication]:
-{% code_snippet 'pivotal/platform-automation', 'ldap-auth-configuration' %}
+{% code_snippet 'examples', 'ldap-auth-configuration' %}

 ### [configure-saml-authentication]:
-{% code_snippet 'pivotal/platform-automation', 'saml-auth-configuration' %}
+{% code_snippet 'examples', 'saml-auth-configuration' %}

 ## Managing Configuration, Auth, and State Files
 To use all these files with the Concourse tasks that require them,